Advanced Semiconductors

 Biography

-Boon S. Ooi (FNAI, FIEEE, FAPS, FOSA, FSPIE, FInstP) is a Professor of Electrical and Computer Engineering at KAUST.
+Boon S. Ooi (FNAI, FIEEE, FAPS, FOSA, FSPIE, FInstP) is an Al-Khawarzmi Distinguished Professor of Electrical and Computer Engineering at KAUST.
 He previously held faculty positions at Nanyang Technological University (Singapore) from 1996 to 2000 and Lehigh University (Pennsylvania, USA) from 2003 to 2009.
 From 2012 to 2020, he served as the Director of the KACST-Technology Innovation Center at KAUST.

 Professor Ooi has trained more than 40 Ph.D. students and 17 postdoctoral fellows, many of whom have secured prestigious fellowships and awards from organizations like the UK Royal Academy, Marie Curie, Humboldt, IEEE, OSA, and SPIE.
 He holds 45 issued US patents and 21 international patents, many of which have been licensed to leading optics and photonics companies, driving commercialization success.